 You don’t want to spend 18-24 months working hard on writing blog posts about topics that no one else will remember in two or three years.

-#6 Chick Which Niches You Can Write A List Of At Least 30-50 Possible Blog Posts
+#6 Check Which Niches You Can Write a List of At Least 30-50 Possible Blog Posts

 It seems insane at first, but it’s between articles #15 and #20 that bloggers start to run out of ideas and struggle over what to write next.